arbal/starred/README.md

 ## Rust

+- [adblock-rust](https://github.com/brave/adblock-rust) - Brave's Rust-based adblock engine
+- [tree_magic](https://github.com/aahancoc/tree_magic) - Determines the MIME type of a file by traversing a filetype tree.
+- [materialize](https://github.com/MaterializeInc/materialize) - Materialize simplifies application development with streaming data.
+Incrementally-updated materialized views - in PostgreSQL and in real time.
+Materialize is powered by Timely Dataflow.
+- [engine](https://github.com/Qovery/engine) - Deploy your apps on any Cloud providers in just a few seconds
 - [binserve](https://github.com/mufeedvh/binserve) - A blazingly fast static web server with routing, templating, and security in a single binary you can set up with zero code. :zap::crab:
 - [http](https://github.com/thecoshman/http) - Host These Things Please - a basic http server for hosting a folder fast and simply
 - [tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.